mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ---

-To express your interest, please email the following to: 📧 mhibatallah@uwaterloo.ca
+To express your interest, please email the following to: 📧 mhibatallah [at] uwaterloo [dot] ca

 Subject: PhD Application - [Your Full Name]